Kariaki58/Ciwaviv/README.md

 3.  **Set up environment variables:**

-    This project uses Genkit for AI-powered SEO metadata generation.
-You'll need to configure your Google AI credentials.

-    Create a `.env` file in the root of the project and add your Google AI API key:

-    ```env
-    GOOGLE_API_KEY="YOUR_API_KEY"
-    ```
+    If you are using Firebase services, you might need a `.env` file for your configuration.

 ### Running the Development Server